OCTOBER AT CLUNY

 OCTOBER JOBS

 There is still seed to collect; some will not be ready for picking until November.
-It has to be dried and cleaned ready for sowing or selling through our seed-list in mid-winter.
-Please leave your name and address in one of the boxes if you would like a copy.
+It has to be dried and cleaned ready for sowing or selling through our 2024 SEED LIST in mid-winter.
+If you would like a copy of the list, please leave your name and email address in one of the money boxes.
 We leave seed heads on many plants to allow a more natural type of germination in the garden.
-Weeding and mulching are still being done and we are also preparing for the big winter jobs of leaf collection, tree extraction and path work.
+PLEASE do not take any seed, thank you.
+Weeding and mulching are still being done and we are preparing for the big winter jobs of leaf collection, tree extraction and path work.
+If you see one of us working in the garden and you have any questions, we would be delighted to answer them, if we can.
+WE HOPE YOU HAVE ENJOYED YOUR VISIT & WILL RETURN AGAIN.
+SIGNS OF SPRING ARE ALREADY HERE WITH EARLY BULBS PEEKING THROUGH!